 See links to more cursive worksheets below the worksheets.
-You'll find hundreds of cursive writing worksheets on our grammar pages.
-They're great for grammar and for penmanship practice.
+You'll find hundreds of cursive writing worksheets in our grammar worksheets download.
+They're also great for penmanship practice.

 What are statement sentences?
 A declarative sentence makes a statement, it makes an assertion of being or action, either positive or negative.